-We're a group of people drawn from many different walks of life, all
+We're just ordinary people drawn together from many different walks of life, what makes us different is we all

 Interested in finding out more?

-Bound by the common goal of 'Service above Self' each of the 59 clubs in District 1090 cherish their autonomy in how they achieve this.
-There is a wide range of interests represented, meetings are held on various days of the week and cover a wide geographic area.
+Bound by the common goal of 'Service above Self' the members of the 57 clubs in District 1090 cherish every opportunity to achieve this.
+With a wide range of interests represented, meetings are held on various days of the week and cover a wide geographic area.
 New members can be assured of finding a club where they feel most comfortable.

 Celebrating Equality and Diversity

 Rotary Clubs in District 1090 welcome men and women from all walks of life with an interest in making a real difference.
-District Diversity and Equality Officer, Tim Cowling says of clubs in the District, "we pride ourselves on having a diverse membership; men and women,young and senior, from different walks of life, nationalities and faiths all serving together.
+District Diversity and Equality Officer, Dorothy Dix says of clubs in the District, "we pride ourselves on having a diverse membership; men and women, young and senior, from different walks of life, nationalities and faiths all serving together.
 It's a brilliant combination and I say this with great pride as, whether it is a friendly inter-club quiz night or making an impact on large, complex, global philanthropic initiatives, the service we provide is top quality.